cutemachine/steem-delegations/README.md

 ## Getting Started

-It is very simple to build your project on top of this starter.
-Just clone the starter in a folder with your project's name.
-Then remove the git history to be able to initialize your own Git repository.
+Just clone the project.
 Then install the dependencies with `yarn`.
 When the installation has finished you can run the new app with `yarn start`.
 These are the steps in more detail:

     git clone https://github.com/cutemachine/steem-delegations.git
     cd steem-delegations